tailaiwang/Tenacious-Tanks/README.md

 February 8th, 2018: Cameron started bullet class.
                     Bullets now fly using power, angle and positions given by users.
                     Bullets are affected by "gravity" and ends turn when it collides with ground and tank rectangles.
 February 9th, 2018: Tailai made an Update to GamePanel and TenaciousTanks.
 Game now has text displays and damage is calculated with                           collisions.
                     Cameron created power for bullets.
 Users can now select a power between 0 and 100.
+February 12th, 2018: Tailai made winning screens for both players.
+The game actually has a purpose now.